AcuHerb Community Circle · Herbal Dispensary

 Glycyrrhiza glabra · Gan Cao

-Gan Cao is the most used herb in the classical Chinese pharmacopoeia — and for good reason.
+Gan Cao is the most used herb in the classical Chinese pharmacopoeia.
 It harmonizes formulas, tonifies the Spleen, soothes the digestive lining, and moderates the action of other herbs.
-In late summer it supports the Earth element's capacity to receive and transform nourishment.
-DGL form is safe for long-term gut support.
+DGL form is safe for long-term gut support and ideal for those with digestive sensitivity.

 Gut LiningSpleen TonicHarmonizing